-- 1. THAT the range of monitoring carried out during the 2012-2013 period in relation to the Company's DWI activities be continued during the 2013-2014 monitoring period. - 2.
-THAT the Company ensures that injectate analysis is carried out for the full range of parameters, and at the required frequencies, as stipulated in the resource consents for active injection sites; - 3.
-THAT the Company installs a suitable groundwater monitoring well in the vicinity of active injection wells where there are no suitable existing groundwater monitoring sites available. - 4.
-THAT sampling of shallow groundwater in the vicinity of active injection wells be carried out on a biannual basis. - 5.
+- 1. THAT the range of monitoring carried out during the 2013-2014 period in relation to the Company's DWI activities be continued during the 2014-2015 monitoring period. - 2.
+THAT sampling of shallow groundwater in the vicinity of active injection wells be carried out on a biannual basis. - 3.
 THAT the Council notes there is no requirement at this time for a consent review to be pursued or grounds to exercise the review options.